 In 2012, the Central Government allocated a total of DOP18.0 billion through its public auction program, of which DOP12.0 billion were in 10-year bonds and DOP6.0 billion in 7-year bonds.
 In 2013, the Central Government allocated a total of DOP27.1 billion through its public auction program, of which DOP7.5 billion were in five-year bonds, DOP9.6 billion were in ten-year bonds and DOP10.0 billion in fifteen-year bonds.
 In 2014, the Central Government allocated a total of DOP33.6 billion through its public auction program, of which DOP10.0 billion were in five-year bonds, DOP13.6 billion were in ten-year bonds and DOP10.0 billion were in fifteen-year bonds.
 In 2015, the Central Government allocated a total of DOP42.0 billion through its public auction program, of which DOP10.0 billion were in seven-year bonds, DOP19.0 billion were in ten-year bonds and DOP13.0 billion were in fifteen-year bonds.
-In 2016, the Central Government allocated a total of DOP73.0 billion through its public auction program.
+In 2016, the Central Government allocated a total of DOP73.0 billion through its public auction program, of which DOP3.5 billion were in seven-year bonds, DOP62.5 billion were in ten-year bonds and DOP7.0 billion were in fifteen-year bonds.